-Nursing Malpractice Claims and Protection
+Nursing Malpractice Claims: Safeguarding Patients and Legal Protection

 Nursing practice can be associated with negligence and malpractice claims and lawsuits.
 Risks of such claims for nurses are high because of their independent decision making and functioning (Balestra, 2016; Gardenier, Thomas, & O’Rourke, 2016).
 Therefore, nurses require a kind of protection from such claims and suits in the form of professional liability insurance (Balestra, 2016).
 Interviews conducted with four nursing professionals can indicate facts and myths that nurses know regarding professional liability insurance and its types.